Nitesh-ops/freshersbatch-oct16/README.txt

-Hello this is Assignments folder here are some minor changes
+Hello this is first line minor change for css assignments here are some minor changes